 In the embrace AI camp there are those educators, who believe assessment needs to adjust to the use of AI and not just focus on detection.

 Another approach is to build AI skills into the qualification specification and part of the assessment objectives.
 This is more fitting for vocational qualifications, giving the focus on preparing for work and the increasing use of AI in the workplace; but there are challenges in adding in this content.
-Do you replace content in the qualification with AI specific skills content or just add it, making the qualification more demanding?
-Building AI into the curriculum is something we are planning for considering, given the Department for Education’s (DfE) ambitions for digital/AI literacy to be built into the curriculum by 2028, as published in “Every Child Achieving & Thriving” and I cover this later.
+Do you replace content in the qualification with AI specific skills content; but then what do you take out?
+Or just add it in, making the qualification more demanding?
+Building AI literacy skills into the curriculum is something we are planning for given the Department for Education’s (DfE) ambitions for digital/AI literacy to be built into the curriculum by 2028, as published in “Every Child Achieving and Thriving” and I cover this later.

 We need ‘authentic assessment’ methods that don’t exclude these groups.
 In research by NCFE and The Open University on how resilient different types of assessment questions are to AI (Developing Robust Assessment in the Light of Generative AI Developments, 2024) which covered Level 3 qualifications, researchers found that reflection on work practice was a fairly robust assessment strategy against AI and this can be applied within an online learning context.